-The May 6, 2024 cruise on the Marina departs from Civitavecchia, Italy.
-On this 12 Night Canary Islands Breeze sailing, the ship will visit a total of 9 different cruise port destinations, including its departure port.
-The Marina sets sail on a Monday (May 6, 2024) and returns on a Invalid Date (Invalid Date).
+The May 6, 2024 cruise on the Marina departs from Civitavecchia (Rome), Italy.
+On this 12 Night Canary Islands Breeze (Rome To Lisbon) sailing, the ship will visit a total of 8 different cruise port destinations, including its departure port.
+The Marina sets sail on Monday, May 6th and returns on Saturday, May 18th.

 Day | Date | Port |